fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 F# Core has a few built-in discriminated unions really helpful for error handling e.g. [Option](http://msdn.microsoft.com/en-us/library/dd233245.aspx) and [Choice](http://msdn.microsoft.com/en-us/library/ee353439.aspx).

-	// In this example, match..with matches the "Some" and the "None",
-	// and also unpacks the value in the "Some" at the same time. let optionPatternMatch input =
+	let optionPatternMatch input =
 	   match input with
 	    | Some i -> printfn "input is an int=%d" i